Anorexia Myths Busted

 Fact #1: Change Comes in Steps

-Instead, they will work with their treatment professional to improve their body image and develop healthier habits.
-Progress is made in steps; sometimes, a person may suffer from setbacks, especially if triggering events happen in their life, such as occurrences that cause extreme stress.
+Instead, they will work with their treatment professional to improve their body image and develop a healthier relationship with food and eating.
+Progress is made in steps, and sometimes, a person may suffer setbacks, especially if triggering events happen in their life, such as occurrences that cause extreme stress.

-What’s important is that the person seeking help and those supporting them accept that positive change, even when those changes are small on an individual level, helps pave the path toward long-term recovery.
+What’s important is that the person seeking help and those supporting them accept that positive change.
+Even when those changes are small on an individual level, each helps pave the path toward long-term recovery.

-Unfortunately, the internet is full of a great deal of dieting and nutritional advice that simply isn’t based on scientific evidence.
-Entire industries have been built on making people purchase a particular supplement or follow a certain diet trend, even if that means spreading destructive misinformation and damaging the body image of the people reading a company’s content or watching their videos.
+Unfortunately, the internet is full of a great deal of dieting and nutritional advice that isn’t based on scientific evidence.
+Entire industries capitalize on diet culture and our society’s fixation on thinness and fitness, encouraging people to purchase a particular supplement or follow a specific diet trend by feeding into people’s insecurities and fatphobia and spreading destructive misinformation.

 Finding Accurate and Useful Information About Anorexia

-Whether doing research for yourself or someone you care about, it’s important to seek out information on anorexia carefully.
-Again, many sources, even well-intentioned, may contain outdated, inaccurate, or outright dangerous information.
+Whether doing research for yourself or someone you care about, it’s important to seek out information on anorexia carefully and read with a discerning eye.
+Again, many sources, even well-intentioned, may contain outdated, inaccurate, biased, or outright dangerous information.

 - Government sources (.gov)